Skip to content

 Native and React Native Hybrid Development

-If your project is natively developed and some pages or business processes are implemented using React Native, follow these steps for SDK installation and initialization configuration:
+If your project is natively developed and partially uses React Native for certain pages or business processes, the SDK installation and initialization configuration methods are as follows:

-• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration to initialize in the native project
+• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration to initialize within the native project.

 • React Native Configuration: